Dosage Form: tablet

 Interference with Cognitive and Motor Performance

-Mirtazapine may impair judgement, thinking, and particularly, motor skills, because of its prominent sedative effect.
-The drowsiness associated with mirtazapine use may impair a patient’s ability to drive, use machines, or perform tasks that require alertness.
+Mirtazapine may impair judgment, thinking and particularly, motor skills, because of its prominent sedative effect.
+The drowsiness associated with mirtazapine use may impair a patient's ability to drive, use machines, or perform tasks that require alertness.
 Thus, patients should be cautioned about engaging in hazardous activities until they are reasonably certain that mirtazapine therapy does not adversely affect their ability to engage in such activities.

 Completing Course of Therapy

-While patients may notice improvement with mirtazapine therapy in 1 to 4 weeks, they should be advised to continue therapy as directed.
+While patients may notice improvement with Mirtazapine Tablets, USP therapy in 1 to 4 weeks, they should be advised to continue therapy as directed.

 Patients should be advised to inform their physician if they are taking, or intend to take, any prescription or over-the-counter drugs, since there is a potential for mirtazapine to interact with other drugs.

 Patients should be made aware of a potential increased risk for serotonin syndrome if concomitant use of mirtazapine with other serotonergic drugs, including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, buspirone, tryptophan, and St. John's wort, is clinically warranted, particularly during treatment initiation and dose increases.

 The impairment of cognitive and motor skills produced by mirtazapine has been shown to be additive with those produced by alcohol.
 Accordingly, patients should be advised to avoid alcohol while taking mirtazapine.

 Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during mirtazapine therapy.